 Go out for a Family Meal

 We really enjoy eating out as a family, and I know everyone gets a lot out of it.
-The cook gets a night off which is a huge win in my book, and everyone gets to enjoy a treat which can really lift the spirits on dark evenings.
+The cook gets a night off which is a huge win in my book, and everyone gets to enjoy a treat which can really lift the spirits as the evenings get darker and colder.

 Visit an Aquarium